timflagg/intermed-relay/README.md

 # Get the management server endpoint
 The workload agents need to know the endpoint of the Gloo Mesh Management Server.
-Set the environment variables here and echo MGMT_SERVER_NETWORKING_ADDRESS to verify it is valid:
+Set the environment variable `MGMT_SERVER_NETWORKING_ADDRESS` to the URL of the Gloo Mesh Management Server.

+For example, if the management cluster is on GKE you can do this:

 ```bash
 MGMT_INGRESS_ADDRESS=$(kubectl get svc -n gloo-mesh gloo-mesh-mgmt-server --context ${MGMT} -o jsonpath='{.status.loadBalancer.ingress[0].ip}')